markphip/devops/guide/PROJECTS.md

 ========

 This is where you connect Continuum with your source code and work items.
-Normally, this is probably the place you would begin learning about Continuum but as you will see to fully configure the project we are going to have to reference the objects we have created previously which is why I have delayed talking about Projects until now.
+Normally, since this is what controls how data initially flows into Continuum it is probably the place you would begin learning the product.
+As you will see, to fully configure the project we are going to have to reference the objects we have created previously which is why I have delayed talking about Projects until now.

 There are a few types of projects but the primary type is a “Source” project which means it is connected with a source code repository.
 Connected in the